 This feature allows you to change the weight of the club which also changes the center of gravity to adjust launch of the hybrid.

 It also has a SureFit Adjustable hosel to adjust loft but the drawback is it needs proper fitting from a club professional to help you achieve the optimal setting for your swing.

 In this section, we will cover important questions you may have before buying a new hybrid golf club.
 After this section, you can find the reviews of 6 of our favorite hybrids.
 Let’s get started.

 When buying a new hybrid you’ll want to consider several factors which can include:

 There are many different styles, colors, and textures of golf grips.
 Picking out the one that fits in your hands comfortably is important since your grip is a huge factor in your golf swing technique.

-n general the hybrid shaft should be more stiff than an iron shaft.
+In general, the hybrid shaft should be stiffer than an iron shaft.
 Shaft material is usually steel but hybrids can also come in graphite shafts as well.

-some hybrids come with a fixed non-adjustable head while others offer customization by using adjustable weights on the sole or an adjustable hosel where the shaft and club head come together.
+Some hybrids come with a fixed non-adjustable head while others offer customization by using adjustable weights on the sole or an adjustable hosel where the shaft and club head come together.

-another feature to look for are helpful alignment aids on the hybrid.
-These usually come in the form of either lines painted on the crown or specific shaping of the crown.
+Another feature to look for is helpful alignment aids on the hybrid.
+These usually come in the form of either line painted on the crown or specific shaping of the crown.